-Aims at developing a surveillance system for timely detection and classification of air targets, providing a prediction of landing sites or dropping zones.
-Atos is in charge of the prediction module and leading the integration.
+Development of a surveillance system for timely detection and classification of air targets, providing a prediction of landing sites or dropping zones.

-Aims to model the information systems in use within the EU Civilian missions and provide possible solutions for a future interoperable Situational Awareness, Information Exchange and Operational Control Platform.
-Atos coordinates the action.
+Model of the information systems in use within the EU Civilian missions and provide possible solutions for a future interoperable Situational Awareness, Information Exchange and Operational Control Platform.

 Improving Crisis Management at Member State and EU level covering society resilience, strengthening first responders and training.
 Atos is coordinating the consortium, has led the design of the architecture and provides a system for early warning.